Jack Lemmon: Career

-1949–1965: Early years
+1949–1958: Early roles and Broadway debut

 Lemmon became a professional actor, working on radio and Broadway.
 His film debut was a bit part as a plasterer in the film The Lady Takes a Sailor (1949), but he had already appeared in television shows, which numbered about 400 from 1948 to 1953.
 Lemmon believed his stage career was about to take off when he was appearing on Broadway for the first time in a 1953 revival of the comedy Room Service, but the production closed after two weeks.
 Despite this setback, he was spotted by talent scout Max Arnow, who was then working for Columbia, and Lemmon's focus shifted to films and Hollywood.
 Columbia's head, Harry Cohn, wanted to change Lemmon's name, in case it was used to describe the quality of the actor's films, but he successfully resisted.
 His first role as a leading man was in the comedy It Should Happen to You (1954), which also featured the established Judy Holliday in the female lead.
 Bosley Crowther in his review for The New York Times described Lemmon as possessing "a warm and appealing personality.
 The screen should see more of him."
 The two leads soon reunited in Phffft (also 1954).
 Kim Novak had a secondary role as a brief love interest for Lemmon's character.
 "If it wasn't for Judy, I'm not sure I would have concentrated on films", he told The Washington Post in 1986 saying early in his career he had a snobbish attitude towards films over the stage.

 He managed to negotiate a contract with Columbia allowing him leeway to pursue other projects, some of the terms of which he said "nobody had gotten before".
 He signed a seven-year contract, but ended up staying with Columbia for 10 years.
 Lemmon's appearance as Ensign Pulver in Mister Roberts (1955), with James Cagney, Henry Fonda, and William Powell for Warner Bros., gained Lemmon the Best Supporting Actor Oscar.
 Director John Ford decided to cast Lemmon after seeing his Columbia screen test, which had been directed by Richard Quine.
 At an impromptu meeting on the studio lot, Ford persuaded the actor to appear in the film, although Lemmon did not realize he was in conversation with Ford at the time.
 In the military farce Operation Mad Ball (1957) set in a U.S. Army base in France after World War II, Lemmon played a calculating private.
 He met comedian Ernie Kovacs, who co-starred, and they became close friends, appearing together in two subsequent films, as a warlock in Bell, Book and Candle (1958, a film he apparently disliked) and It Happened to Jane (1959), all three under the direction of Richard Quine.
 Lemmon starred in six films directed by Quine.
 The others were My Sister Eileen (1955), The Notorious Landlady (1962) and How to Murder Your Wife (1965).